ildaneta/nlw-6-game-play/README.md

 ## :page_with_curl: Original layout

-- For view the original layout, you can clik on this [figma link.](<https://www.figma.com/file/h6qIOUQHTnt8pH07JmbRok/GamePlay---NLW-Together-(Copy)?node-id=58913%3A83>)
+- For view the original layout, you can click on this [figma link.](<https://www.figma.com/file/h6qIOUQHTnt8pH07JmbRok/GamePlay---NLW-Together-(Copy)?node-id=58913%3A83>)

 ## :scroll: License